 Stacks Image 1352

-I serendipitously got in touch with Fifi thanks to a short chat with one of my IG follower.
+I got in touch with Fifi serendipitously thanks to a short chat with one of my IG followers.

 Stacks Image 1942

-Fifi opted for "Summer" as a topic, and you can't really go wrong with Bashō rarely disappoints:
+Fifi chose “Summer” as her theme — you can’t go wrong with Bashō; he rarely disappoints:

 き日を